abhisheks6477/petitgpt/README.md

 alpha075 = P2 + 0.75 × (P3_step320 − P2)
 ```

-Later DPO, DeepSeek response-distillation, LoRA, and unified Base-SFT updates are **not** in alpha075.
+Later DPO, response-distillation, LoRA, and unified Base-SFT updates are **not** in alpha075.
 The soft-logit lab used separate external models.
 See the [report](docs/petitgpt-v1/TECHNICAL_REPORT.md) for each experiment's initialization and evaluation scope.

 ## Results at a glance